-Initial Year R applications are dealt with entirely by Milton Keynes Council or West Northamptonshire Council.
+The measurements for initial Year R applications are undertaken entirely by Milton Keynes Council or West Northamptonshire Council.

-Distances are measured from the address point of your home to the address point of the school on a straight-line basis, using a geographical information system.
+In Northamptonshire schools distances are measured from the address point of your home to the address point of the school on a straight-line basis, using a geographical information system.
 Each address has a unique address point established by the most valuable elements from the National Land and Property Gazeteer (NPLG), Ordnance Survey Master Map, Royal Mail Postal Address File and The Valuation Office Agency.
 The address point for a property does not change.